HackerLoop/rotonde-uavtalk/README.md

 ### Update

-The "update" object encapsulate an update of a common, which can be found in two different contexts.
+The "update" object encapsulate an update of a UAVObject, which can be found in two different contexts.

 - Received as a notification that a setting had been updated.
 - Sent to update a setting

 For example, the attitude module (which is responsible for attitude estimation, which means "what is the current angle of the drone") will periodically send the quaternion representing the current angle of the drone through the AttitudeActual object.

-But "update" object can also be used to set setting values for the desired module, for example, if you send a AttitudeSettings update object through websocket it will configure the PID algorithm that enables your drone to stay still in the air.
+But "update" objects can also be used to set setting values for the desired module, for example, if you send a AttitudeSettings update object through websocket it will configure the PID algorithm that enables your drone to stay still in the air.

 ```json
 {